 Inverness and Loch Ness are both popular destinations for cruise passengers disembarking in the Highlands.
-Although Inverness has it's own harbour, it is not suitable for the larger cruise ships which normally dock at the port of Invergordon on the shores of the Cromarty Firth - about half an hour north of Inverness.
+Inverness has it's own harbour which accepts calls from some of the smaller cruise ships while the larger cruise ships normally dock at the port of Invergordon on the shores of the Cromarty Firth - about half an hour north of Inverness.

 Getting to Inverness or Loch Ness

 Passengers who disembark at Inverness harbour are within a few minutes walk of the City Centre.
 Most cruise liners visiting Invergordon offer a programme of coach trips to various parts of the Highlands with many of these offering time in Inverness and / or visits to Loch Ness.
 Details of these tours will normally be available from your cruise operator.